dxkkxn/trademirror/README.md

 ### 4. Access the Backend Container's Shell

-To stop the running Docker containers, use this command:
+To access a shell inside the backend container, use this command:

 ```shell
 make bash-backend